DerMolly/hacktoberfest-demo/README.md

 # Hacktoberfest FOSS-AG Demo

-This is a demo repostry to demonstrate the GitHub PR workflow!
+This is a demo repository to demonstrate the GitHub PR workflow!